Dominic Agostino: Sexuality

 Shortly after his death, the Toronto-based LGBT community magazine fab published a piece titled "Why Did He Die a Straight Man?", in which the author, Eleanor Brown, alleged that Agostino was in the closet about his sexuality; she highlighted Agostino's support for legislation granting spousal benefits to same-sex partners, attendance at Gay Day at Canada's Wonderland in 1997, and regular patronage of clubs in Toronto's Church and Wellesley area.
 Neither Agostino nor his friends made any public statement on the matter.
 Agostino was quoted as saying: "As long as you are consistent, your private life should remain private."

 Initial media reports on his death stated erroneously that he was married, naming Agostino's sister-in-law Rose as his wife.
 This was quickly retracted by the media, and attributed to a journalist's misinterpretation of the government press release announcing Agostino's death ("Our thoughts and love are with Dominic's mother Theresa, his brother Ralph and his wife Rose, Dominic's sister Mary and her husband Tony, and Dominic's beloved nieces and nephews.")
-At a memorial service held in Toronto for Queen's Park colleagues, Premier Dalton McGuinty specifically named Agostino's same-sex partner in his remarks expressing sympathy to the family.
+His partner was not acknowledged in his death notice or at his funeral mass held at the Hamilton Cathedral.
+However, at a memorial services held in downtown Toronto, Premier Dalton McGuinty specifically named his partner in conveying condolence.